Bradley School Success

 Every student’s home district has its own criteria for determining when a child is eligible to leave the Bradley program and return to his or her traditional classroom.
 These criteria often include regular attendance, demonstrated behavioral improvements, meeting academic standards, and achieving their IEP goals.
 It is important that students prove they are reliably capable of meeting their goals within the smaller and more predictable environment of The Bradley School before they attempt to fully return to the larger and often more distractible environment of their home district.

 All students aged 14 or older also participate in intensive and individualized transition planning that helps them develop their career preparation skills.
-Through the use of the Daniel Memorial Curriculum/Independent Living Skills Curriculum, our specialized AZTEC career readiness curriculum, on-campus internships, community outings, and structured daily living activities, students develop the communication and organizational skills they will need in the workplace.
+Through the use of the Education Associates Hands-on Career Awareness Series, our specialized Job Preparation and Independent Living Skills curriculum, on-campus internships, community outings, and structured daily living activities, students develop the communication and organizational skills they will need in the workplace.

 The Bradley School also partners with local businesses and organizations that enable individual students to safely transition to off-campus internship experiences.